 Start by telling your patients why family history is valuable in assessing their cancer risk.
 The process of eliciting a family history also provides an excellent opportunity to build a relationship with the patient and to become aware of the patient’s motivations and concerns.

-If your patient doesn’t know the answers to these questions, ask him or her to gather additional information, if possible.
+If your patient doesn’t know the answers to these questions, ask them to gather additional information, if possible.
 When family history information is limited, it may still be possible to assess for risk based on personal history and/or consulting with a genetic expert.

 Family history, when collected in sufficient detail, can provide important information about your patients’ level of cancer risk.
 Understanding their risk can help you determine if a referral to genetic services is indicated.
 Ultimately, identification of individuals at increased or high risk will provide guidance on developing an appropriate management plan.